Research

 Finances

-In Baden-Württemberg's state budget, around 6.3 billion euros are earmarked for science, research and the arts (2023).
-The universities' third-party funding income in 2020 was around 1032 million euros.
-Added to this is third-party funding income from university medicine of just under 433 million euros.
+In Baden-Württemberg's state budget, around 7.1 billion euros are earmarked for science, research and the arts (2026).
+The universities' third-party funding income in 2022 was around 1.2 billion euros.
+Added to this is third-party funding income from university medicine of just over 500 million euros.

-Spendings on research and development accounted for 5.8 percent of gross domestic product in Baden-Württemberg in 2019 - well above the national average (3.2 percent) and the EU average (2.2 percent).
-The USA (3.1 percent), China (2.2 percent) and Japan (3.2 percent) also spent proportionately less on research and development.
+Spendings on research and development accounted for 5.7 percent of gross domestic product in Baden-Württemberg in 2023 - well above the national average (3.1 percent) and the EU average (2.2 percent).
+The USA (3.5 percent), China (2.6 percent) and Japan (3.4 percent) also spent proportionately less on research and development.
+Only Israel invests significantly more (6.4 percent).
+Korea is about as strong, with a value of 5.0 percent.